rakib2067/Typescript/README.md

 Intersection types check for whether a value satisfies all type conditions defined in the annotation

 - The `&` is used to denote an intersection type
-- When using an intersection type, upon compilation, the

 ```typescript
 // First we create 2 Type Aliases